GokuAtTheHoopz/portfolio/README.md

 # Welcome to my portfolio
-You are here because I sent you a link.
-Take a look at my projects. if you want any extended details on how the code works, ask me on Discord.
+You are here either because I sent you a link to have a look at what I am capable of, or you just happened to stumble upon my profile.
+Take a look at my projects.
+If you want any extended details on how the code works, ask me on Discord.

+Alot of the files have self explanatory names.

-- Basic Datastore
+- **BasicDatastore**
-- A basic display of my capabilities in datastores, not designed for large games with large playerbases.
+A basic display of my capabilities in datastores, not designed for large games with large playerbases.